JChua03/Cyclistic/README.md

 from [dbo].[cyclistic_v1]
 ```

-Upon checking the query, I notice that some of the ride length are negative values.
-This does not make sense as it suggest that the ride ended earlier than it started.
+Upon checking the query, I noticed that some of the `ride_length_min` are negative values.
+This does not make sense as it suggests that the ride ended earlier than it started.

 I also noticed that some rides took more than 24 hours.
-I removed this as [this link](https://help.divvybikes.com/hc/en-us/articles/360033484791-What-if-I-keep-a-bike-out-too-long-) shows that no bike rental should be exceed 24 hours (1440 minutes).
+I removed them as [this link](https://help.divvybikes.com/hc/en-us/articles/360033484791-What-if-I-keep-a-bike-out-too-long-) suggest that bike rental longer than 24 hours (1440 minutes) are considered lost.

 ```sql
 --- Delete negative value ride_length and ride_length that exceed 24 hours.
 5107 rows affected.